Alan-R/rust-nanoprobe/README.md

  * When you talk about things like heartbeats, the process of garbage collection tends to impair the real-time behavior for such features, and getting rid of garbage collection makes the detection of nanoprobe (system) death more reliable.
- * Rust's compile-time checking of storage use and concurrency are also strong points in its favor when thinking about high-trust systems such as the Assimilation project.
+ * Rust's compile-time checking of storage use and concurrency are strong points in its favor when thinking about high-trust systems such as the Assimilation project.

 # Approaches to writing this code in Rust